-I work as a Forensic Mental Health Practitioner for a charity called: Together: for Mental Wellbeing.
-The role is rewarding and complex as I support probation officers working with service users who are experiencing mental health concerns.
-I have been in this role since January 2015 I have grown in my appreciation of working alongside other skilled mental health practitioners and probation officers.
+I work as a Project Manager for a charity called: Together for Mental Wellbeing supporting the National Probation Service Forensic Mental Health Practitioner team.
+The role is rewarding and complex as I support a team of practitioners that work alongside probation officers working with service users that are experiencing mental health concerns.
+Since January 2015 my appreciation of working alongside other skilled mental health practitioners and probation officers has grown.

 In September 2015 I began working as a visiting lecturer on the MSc Therapeutic Counselling course.
-Working with students is rewarding on a number of levels: their reflective enquiry reminds me of the process I took a few years ago in becoming a counsellor.
+Working with students is rewarding on a number of levels: their reflective enquiry reminds me of the process I undertook between 2008 – 2012 to become a counsellor.
 In truth the process is unending.

-I counsel in private practice and like the diversity of client contact I have in my working week between probation service users, students and private clients.
+I counsel in private practice and like the diversity of client contact I have in my working week between a mental health charity, students and private clients.

 I relax by playing Basketball, riding my Longboard (Silversurfer) playing chess, listening to good Jazz and baking artisan breads.

 I am passionate about the work I am involved with and look for that A-ha moment when the light comes on for a person I am working with.